Skip to main content (Press Enter)

 7. Avoid accelerating excessively.
 When driving in the city, accelerate slowly and steadily and avoid sudden braking whenever possible.

 8. Remove excess weight from your car.
 Empty the trunk of everything you don't need and remove any outside storage like a roof box when you don't need it.
-100 pounds of weight can decrease fuel economy by one percent.
+One-hundred pounds of weight can decrease fuel economy by 1 percent.

 10. Avoid idling.
 Idling burns fuel but does not move the vehicle, lowering your overall fuel efficiency.
 While some idling is unavoidable, some modern cars have automatic shut-offs that will turn the engine off while you are stopped and automatically restart it when you press the gas pedal.